With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreDel Norte County Behavioral Health Dhhs Behavioral Health Service Center is a mental health facility in Crescent City, CA, located at 1125 Bertshell Street, in the 95531 zip code.
 Del Norte County Behavioral Health Dhhs Behavioral Health Service Center provides outpatient treatment.
-Del Norte County Behavioral Health Dhhs Behavioral Health Service Center provides trauma therapy, group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Some other services available at Del Norte County Behavioral Health Dhhs Behavioral Health Service Center include vocational rehabilitation services, intensive case management and education services.
+Del Norte County Behavioral Health Dhhs Behavioral Health Service Center provides group therapy, dialectical behavior therapy and trauma therapy to young adults, adults and seniors 65 or older.
+Some other services available at Del Norte County Behavioral Health Dhhs Behavioral Health Service Center include case management, intensive case management and mentoring/peer support/consumer-run services.

 Learn MoreOptions For Southern Oregon Creekside Center is a mental health treatment center in Grants Pass, Oregon, located at 1181 Sw Ramsey Avenue, part of the 97527 zip code.
-Options For Southern Oregon Creekside Center provides outpatient treatment and telemedicine/telehealth.
-Options For Southern Oregon Creekside Center also offers trauma therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
-Options For Southern Oregon Creekside Center supports people with trauma, LGBT and patients with eating disorders.
-Options For Southern Oregon Creekside Center also provides supported housing, therapeutic foster care and vocational rehabilitation services.
+Options For Southern Oregon Creekside Center provides telemedicine/telehealth and outpatient treatment.
+Options For Southern Oregon Creekside Center also offers activity therapy, group therapy and dialectical behavior therapy to children / adolescents.
+Options For Southern Oregon Creekside Center supports military families, people with HIV or AIDS and children/adolescents with serious emotional disturbance.
+Options For Southern Oregon Creekside Center also provides supported employment, assertive community treatment and integrated primary care services.

 Learn MoreKairos New Beginnings is a mental health clinic in Grants Pass, OR, located at 1750 Nebraska Avenue, Suite B, in the 97527 zip code.
 Kairos New Beginnings provides telemedicine/telehealth and residential treatment.
-Kairos New Beginnings offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Kairos New Beginnings offers psychotropic medication, activity therapy and group therapy to children / adolescents.
 Kairos New Beginnings also supports children/adolescents with serious emotional disturbance and people with trauma.
-More services at Kairos New Beginnings include case management, suicide prevention services and education services.
+More services at Kairos New Beginnings include suicide prevention services, case management and family psychoeducation.

 Learn MoreFamily Solutions Outpatient Services is a mental health facility in Medford, OR, located at 201 West Main Street, Suite 4-b, in the 97501 zip code.
 Family Solutions Outpatient Services provides outpatient treatment.
-Family Solutions Outpatient Services provides trauma therapy, couples/family therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Family Solutions Outpatient Services provides couples/family therapy, dialectical behavior therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
 Some other services available at Family Solutions Outpatient Services include case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.